MikeTannenbaum/digital-garden-jekyll-template/_notes/Non-linear writing’s ability to jump from sentence to sentence, idea to idea, changes the way the mind thinks through ideas.md

 ---
-title: Non-linear writing’s ability to jump from sentence to sentence, idea to idea, changes the way the mind thinks through ideas.
+title: Non-linear writing’s ability to jump from sentence to sentence, idea to idea, changes the way the mind thinks through ideas
 ---
 Writing is typically a linear process.
 When capturing an idea one writes it down from start to finish.
 On pen and paper you fill the page this way.